 Use Case 2: Make another user an admin

 This case is easier to achieve but you, as an admin, need to be sure about what you try to achieve.
 The admin role has access to every part of the website and that consequently means that the users that are granted this role, have the ability to modify every aspect of the website.
 As a result, you need to be extra careful before making the decision to grant this role to a user.
-If you have doubts about this user, it’s better if you create a new custom role, grant specific permissions for this role and add the user to the role following the steps we described in the previous use case.
+If you have doubts about this user, we recommend creating a custom role and granting only the specific permissions you want the user to have.

 If you are sure that you want to grant admin access to a user, then the only procedure that you need to follow is to add this user to the admin e-group.
 For this use case, let’s assume that the Drupal website that we own is called “accelerating-science.web.cern.ch” and that the user’s email that we want to make an admin is “firstname.lastname@example.org”.
 By default, every CERN Drupal website comes with an e-group called drupal-admins-name_of_the_website and contains all the admins of the created website.
 So in our case, the e-group will be called “drupal-admins-accelerating-science” and in order to make the user an admin, the only thing that we need to do is to add “email@example.com” to the “drupal-admins-accelerating-science” e-group.